brockfanning/sdg-technical-exercise/README.md

 1. Make the line chart interactive with checkboxes to turn on/off the various lines
 2. Add a legend to the line graph
-3. Consider making the contents /web static files, and limiting PHP to a "compilation" step that happens before deployment.
+3. Consider making the contents of /web static files, and limiting PHP to a "compilation" step that happens before deployment.